annaescalada/ruquapp/readme.md

 redirection to dashboard

-GET /pet/add/found

-redirects to / if not logged in renders found pet form (with flash msg if form is incorrect)

-POST /pet/add/found

-  redirects to / if not logged in

-  body:
-  name
-  color (not required but if empty used in match logic) size (not required but if empty used in match logic) breed ears tail hair picture day* month* year* hour* location*

-  redirection to dashboard

 GET /profile

   redirects to / if not logged in renders profile page button edit (/my-profile/edit) and logout (/)

-POST /auth/logout

-  body: (empty)
-  redirects to /

 GET /profile/edit: